-The last major change that should be considered to the existing zoning is amend the zoning to ensure future land uses provide pedestrian-oriented design through public realm design and building placement, utilizing design standards to enhance pedestrian mobility by minimizing curb cuts, parking locations,
+The last major change that should be considered to the existing zoning is amend the zoning to ensure future land uses provide pedestrian-oriented design through public realm design and building placement, utilizing design standards to enhance pedestrian mobility by minimizing curb cuts, parking locations, and hazardous vehicular-pedestrian conflict points.
 Additionally, zoning changes should consider the prohibition of new drive-thru restaurants and drivethru banks.
 It should be noted that the desire is for any uses that may become non-conforming through future zoning changes should be protected from amortization to the greatest extent possible.